EversourceTechnologies/catalogue-openapi/README.md

-# catalogue-openapi
+# Eversource OpenAPI Specification
-The OpenAPI spec for incoming product catalogue entries
+The OpenAPI specification for the Eversource API.